wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

     Supported Java Versions
         - 8, 11, 17, 18 (OpenJDK Runtime Environment Temurin)

+    !!! info
-    This buildpack is only available for Web Applications.
-For other component types, use the **Java** Buildpack.
-Additionally, if the generated artifact is a **WAR** file, it is necessary to include a **Procfile**.
+         You can use this buildpack only with web applications.
+For other component types, use the **Java** buildpack.
+Additionally, if the generated artifact is a `WAR` file, it is necessary to include a **Procfile**.

     #### Procfile